darkavenger75/mk312lite/README.md

 - The two transformers, battery connector and polyfuse go to the bottom of the PCB.
 - Nothing special regarding the assembly of the top side.
+- Ensure polarity of your battery pack and charger is correct, or things may get fried.

 ## Firmware